-1 Anderson, John E. 2003.
-Public Finance: Houghton Mifflin Company.
+&lt;sup>1 Anderson, John E. 2011.
+Public Finance 2nd edition: Cengage Learning.

-2 Rosen, Harvey S. 1995.
-Public Finance 4th edition: Irwin Mcgraw-Hill.
+&lt;sup>2 Rosen, Harvey S. and Gayer, Ted.
+2013.
+Public Finance 10th edition: Mcgraw-Hill..

-3 Rosen, Harvey S. 1995.
-Public Finance 4th edition: Irwin Mcgraw-Hill.
+&lt;sup>3 Rosen, Harvey S. and Gayer, Ted.
+2013.
+Public Finance 10th edition: Mcgraw-Hill.

-4 McGregor, Peter G.,Mark D. Partridge, and Dan S. Rickman.
+&lt;sup>4 McGregor, Peter G.,Mark D. Partridge, and Dan S. Rickman.
 2010 Innovations in Regional Computable General Equilibrium (CGE) Modelling.
 Regional Studies 44: 1307-10.

-5 Wing, Ian Sue.
+&lt;sup>5 Wing, Ian Sue.
 2004.
 Computable General Equilibrium Models and Their Use in Economy-Wide Policy Analysis.
 MIT Joint Program on the Science and Policy of Global Change, Technical Note Number 6.

-A CGE model is able to account for structural changes in the economy because it is sensitive to a wide range and scale of policies and projects.
-Using a numerical solution algorithm, the CGE model solves for new levels of supply, demand, and price, which results in a new and unique equilibrium solution across all the economic sectors in the model.
+for new levels of supply, demand, and price, which results in a new and unique equilibrium solution across all the economic sectors in the model.
 Equilibrium is an economic principle which states that, under certain conditions, market-clearing combinations of prices and quantities exist, which results in all available goods and services being sold.
 At these prices and quantities, individuals, and firms maximize their utility and profits, respectively.
-These conditions result in all markets clearing.

 A CGE model considers, implicitly or explicitly, all sectors of the economy simultaneously.
 From the initial equilibrium, the economy is "shocked" by external changes.
-Then, the model finds a new equilibrium.
+The model then moves to a new equilibrium.
 The shock occurs outside the model and may be in the form of a new or reduced tax, a change in monetary policy, a change in technology, or an increase or decrease in quantities of some good due to outside influences such as a natural disaster.
 Measuring the changes in prices and quantities of goods and services between the initial equilibrium and the new equilibrium provides information on how the shock affected economic welfare in each sector of the economy.